NEW JULY 31: Is there a plan to help students adjust to being back in school?

 Our school counselors can direct you to programs based in our community.
 This link has contact information for each counselor.
 Counselors have also set up web pages with a vast number of resources.

 The United Way also offers a resource by phone at 211.
 You can ask for programs to fit your needs.

-If we are required to implement a 100% online learning environment or a hybrid learning model, we realize child care may become an issue.
-As we continue to make informed decisions, we will use your feedback from surveys to help guide us in our decisions.
+We realize child care is an issue.
 We ask that you start developing a plan in case we cannot return to buildings.
 Check with family members and neighbors.
 This State of Iowa resource may be helpful.
+You can also access this dashboard that lets you see childcare programs with vacancies in our area.
 You can also call the Iowa Child Care Resource & Referral program at 1-855-244-5301.

 The Y’s School Aged Child Care Programming is also open.
 Click here to learn more about the program.
 The Y provides before and after school support when students are at school and all day care for students on the hybrid model.
 The cost is $119/week per child for Y members and $150/week per child for non-members.
 Note they are taking the first 120 students so soon as possible.
 Register here.